 On the ground floor is a small arcade, which houses a cafe.
 The interior is beautiful, with the walls made of Australian marble, and the elevator doors of bronze.

-Just off Little Collins St is Howey Place, an arcade that stands in stark contrast to most others; It looks a little dingy, but it has its own secrets.
+Just off Little Collins Street is Howey Place, an arcade that stands in stark contrast to most others; it looks dingy and uninviting, but it has secrets.

 Originally a nondescript back alley, Howey Place was revitalised in the late 1800's when Edward William Cole - owner of Cole's Book Arcade - decided to use his own money to give it a new life.

 He added a glass, wrought iron canopy as well as glass-fronted stores that ran along the lane.